-Blaine Wiley, a ten-time junior college National Assistant Coach of the Year, is in his third season as an assistant coach with The University of Alabama track & field staff.
+Blaine Wiley, an 11-time junior college National Assistant Coach of the Year, is in his fourth season as an assistant coach with The University of Alabama track & field staff in 2019.
 Wiley coaches the long sprints (men's and women's 400 meters, 800 meters, 400-meter hurdles and relays) for the Crimson Tide.

 In 2017 sprinter Jereem Richards turned in one of the greatest seasons in Alabama sprints history.
-The junior set school records in the indoor and outdoor 200 meters, running five of the 10 fastest indoor times and seven of the 10 fastest outdoor times in the event in school history, anchored UA's school record-setting indoor 4x400-meter relay and took home the 200 meter title at the SEC indoor championships.
-Richards capped his season under Wiley by winning a gold medal in the 4x400-meter relay and a bronze in the 200 meters at the IAAF World Championships in London.
+The junior set school records in the indoor and outdoor 200 meters, running five of the 10 fastest indoor times and seven of the 10 fastest outdoor times in the event in school history, anchored UA's school record-setting indoor 4x400-meter relay, took home the 200 meter title at the SEC indoor championships and earned indoor and outdoor All-America honors 200 and the 4x400 relay.
+Richards capped his season under Wiley by winning a gold medal s a member of Trinidad & Tobago's 4x400-meter relay and a bronze in the 200 meters at the IAAF World Championships in London.
+Richards was one of 13 current and former Wiley-coached athletes to compete in London.

-Wiley pupils Alex Gholston (indoor), Takyera Roberson (outdoor) and Domonique Williams (outdoor) also earned All-America honors in the 400 meters and the men's and women's 4x400-meter relays earned All-America honors indoors and outdoors and established new outdoor school records.
+Wiley pupils Steven Gayle (indoor and outdoor), Alex Gholston (indoor), Takyera Roberson (outdoor) and Domonique Williams (outdoor) also earned All-America honors in the 400 meters and the men's and women's 4x400-meter relays earned All-America honors indoors and outdoors and established new outdoor school records.
+Williams went on to win the 400 meters at the Trinidad & Tobago national championships that summer and she and Gayle joined Richards at the 2017 IAAF World Championships in London, representing Trinidad & Tobago and Jamaica, respectively.

 As an assistant coach at Texas State from 2002-06, Wiley coached 16 Southland Conference individual and relay champions for the Bobcats, including 112 All-Southland Conference athletes, 28 NCAA Midwest Regional qualifiers, two NCAA national qualifiers, one USATF national semifinalist and two USATF Junior Nationals qualifiers.
 Wiley coached Texas State athletes to 63 school all-time top 10 performances, eight Texas State school records and two Southland Conference records.
 Texas State produced seven Southland Conference championship teams over a span of four seasons, including a sweep of the 2004 men's and women's indoor and outdoor titles.
 Wiley helped lead the Bobcats to a Southland Conference outdoor record points total for the women's team in 2004 (195), coached the Southland Conference Athlete of the Year and Outstanding Track Performer in 2003 and 2004 (indoor and outdoor) and the Southland Conference High Point Athlete in 2003, 2004 and 2006.